inspire-eu-validation/download-service/A.03.TGR3.conformtoGeoRSS-Simple.md

 # Conform to the GeoRSS-simple specification

+**Purpose**:

-**Purpose**: all feeds must conform to the GeoRSS Simple specification
+All feeds must conform to the GeoRSS Simple specification

 **Test method**